"They're Dropping Like Flies"

 Oh, sure!
 Harper’s idea of him calling my mom is that as soon as she answers the phone, he says “Mrs. Lynott?
 It’s me, Harper.
 Dani’s right here.
 Here you go, Dani!”
 Then he hands me the phone and laughs his ass off while she lays into me.
 What an asshole!

 “Forget it.
 I’ll deal with her.
 Besides, you’re in enough trouble with her.
-She blames you for not knocking me up by now.”
+You know she blames you for not knocking me up by now.”

 “I think she’s blotted it out of her mind.
 Go get me a beer.
 If I’m going to deal with her, I’ll need a drink.”